ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 ## Java Integration

 As we have discussed, CFML is a dynamic language built on-top of Java.
-Thus each variable internally is represented by a native Java data type: String, Int, Float, Array, Vector, HashMap, etc.  This is important because each variable you create has member methods available to you that delegate or reflect back to its native Java class.
+Thus each variable internally is represented by a native Java data type: `String, Int, Float, Array, Vector, HashMap, etc`.
+This is important because each variable you create has member methods available to you that delegate or reflect back to its native Java class.

 ```js
 a = "hello";